JasonSilvestri/Halos/READHISTORY.md

 ﻿# Halo\{\} - A Universal AI Design Pattern for Dual-Partner Gate Lifecycle Management (v1)

-**Purpose:** Conclude the final iteration of a design pattern, now called, `Halo{}`, forged by there other competing ideas, `Lumina Gates{}` which is almost there, `Helix{}` with the right idea with preferred json, schema & manifest approach, to the `PaLMs{}` which was too complex and never really worked out due to the true dual partnership that must occur.
+**Purpose:** Conclude the final iteration of a design pattern, now called, `Halo{}`, forged by there other competing ideas, `Lumina Gates{}` which is almost there, `Halo{}` with the right idea with preferred json, schema & manifest approach, to the `PaLMs{}` which was too complex and never really worked out due to the true dual partnership that must occur.

 Halo\{\} is the simplest, most elegant solution to a very complex problem.